-Following the publication of the Natural Capital Synthesis Reports as part of the Valuing Nature Programme, we will be running a series of webinar sessions in early 2019.
-Each session will feature a short presentation by a report author followed by questions.
+Following the publication of the Natural Capital Synthesis Reports as part of the Valuing Nature Programme, we ran a series of webinar sessions in early 2019.
+Each session featured a short presentation by a report author followed by questions.

 Clare Lawson & Emma Rothero

 6 February 2019, Natural capital trade-offs in afforested peatlands

 13 February 2019, Soil natural capital valuation in agri-food businesses

 Jess Davies & Victoria Janes-Bassett

 19 February 2019, Monetary natural capital assessment in the private sector